Padidan: Government and Infrastructure

-Pardidan has an Office of Town Committee which is responsible for managing the administration setup.
+Padidan has an Office of Town Committee which is responsible for managing the administration setup.
 Government facilities in Padidan include the Padidan Basic Health Unit, Padidan Railway Station, Padidan Police Station, Pakistan Meteorological Department, among others.

 Education of the town is very poor, so many private schools are available though quality is quite low.
 Only a single boys and girls high school is present, for the graduation students have to move forward about 18–80 km.

 The town is currently facing multiple issues, such as narrow roads which cause traffic congestion in the peak hours.
 No academy is available for graduation studies.
 Poor solid waste management has resulted in severe diseases within the community.
 The town has only one single Basic Health Unit (BHU) which is not sufficient for the town's population.
 A convention hall is not available for the population of the town either, hindering the ability of the citizens to discuss issues.
+Padian's Railway Station was built in 1916.
+It is built as cultural style of British Raj.
+There were over 30 Station headquarters for management station and a very beautiful Station master house with open greenery garden and tennis pitch, quarters are these days used by flood affecties and homeless people.
+Railway also has a police station for railway police, Emergency hospital, Post station and mosque but all are destroyed and corrupt management they don't look after those buildings.
+Railway also had a big tank wells which were being used till 1970s to full fill the trains' fuel.